OpenTermsArchive/docs/content/memos/copywriting-reference.en.md

 ---
-title: "Writing reference"
+title: "Copywriting reference"
 ---

-# Writing reference
+# Copywriting reference

 Each memo must be composed of the elements detailed below.
 You must follow this structure when writing your memos.